RasmusBV/osm-router/README.md

 As such it does not feature any kind of graph augmentation like *Contraction Hierarchies* or *Multilevel Djikstras*, as they do not allow for arbitrary dynamic cost functions.
 The routing therefore is pretty slow, especially if you use a complicated dynamic cost function, which is what this was built for.
 On my machine 10 kilometers is around the limit for acceptable performance.

-# **Usage**
+# **Demo**

-## Routing Engine
-The engine currently features 2 routing algorithms, *Djikstras* and *Bidirectional djikstras*.

-Both of them can be augmented with an arbitrary cost function **per route**.

-Shown here with the two examples from the demo, one avoids the circle, and one is required to pass through it.
+An arbitrary cost function can mean a lot of things.
+Two simple examples are shown here, one that avoids a circle and one that requires to pass through it.

 ![Demo Showcase](./docs/assets/demo_showcase.gif)

 For instructions on how to play around with the demo on your machine, see `docs/demo.md`

+# **Usage**

 ## Preprocessing Pipeline
 Like those optimized routing engines, this one also relies on a preprocessing pipeline to create a routable graph from OpenStreetMap data.